abyssxd/abyssxd/README.md

 ### Hi there 👋
-I'm a 18 year old with an intrest in Web, App & Game development.
+I'm a 19 year old with an intrest in Web, App & Game development.
-Currently studying the first year of baccalaureate at Institut Viladomat in Barcelona.
+Currently studying in Barcelona.

 ## Experience